-Important SCE safety outage alert.
+Important SCE safety outage update.
 To continue in English, press 1.
 [Spanish press 2], all other languages press 3....
-It's likely we will need to turn off your power in the next 4 hours due to wind-driven fire conditions in your area.
-Conditions could last through ^End Day of week^ ^morning /afternoon /evening^.
-We'll keep you updated and notify you again at the time of shutoff if we need to turn off your power.
-Weather could affect shutoff timing and wind-related outages may also occur.
-Thank you for your patience.
+High winds and fire conditions are forecasted in your area from ^Day of week^ ^morning/afternoon/evening^ through ^End Day of week^ ^morning/afternoon/ evening^.
+We may have to shut off your power to decrease risk of dangerous wildfires.
+We are working to reduce the number of customers affected.
+We'll keep you updated so you know whether your power will be shut off.
 Visit sce dot com slash psps for the latest information and availability of community resources.
 If you see a downed power line call 911.